bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ![After Update](https://user-images.githubusercontent.com/54359396/94349755-dc156600-0047-11eb-9b1e-a1334bc5675f.png)

+<p align=center> ⚠️ Errors during the update can not be ignored and must be solved before using the TFT ⚠️ </p>

 After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

 ## Configuration